Steven Marshall: Other roles

 As of 2017, he was an ambassador for scosa, having previously served on the board for five years.
 He was a board member for Reconciliation SA for some years and has been a White Ribbon ambassador.
 He is the founding chairman of Compost for Soils, a program started in South Australia that has subsequently been implemented nationally.

 In November 2023, Marshall took up a position with the US nonprofit contractor Mitre Corporation.

+As of January 2026, he was living in New York, and serving as president of the American Australian Association.
+The association was established by Keith Murdoch in 1948 as a private nonprofit organisation "dedicated to broadening, strengthening and developing ties across the Pacific", and sponsors the United States Studies Centre at the University of Sydney.

-Recognition
+Recognition and honours

-In 2001, he received a Centenary of Federation Medal for services to the disability sector.
+In 2001, Marshall received a Centenary of Federation Medal for services to the disability sector.

+He was appointed as an Officer of the Order of Australia (AO) in the 2026 Australia Day Honours for "distinguished service to the people and Parliament of South Australia, to business, to people with disability, and to governance and board positions".

 Personal life

 Marshall has lived in the Dunstan electorate for his entire adult life.

 Marshall is divorced and has two adult children.
 In January 2022, he had to isolate for a week due to having had dinner with his daughter just before she tested positive to COVID-19.

-Marshall grew up a supporter of the Port Adelaide Football Club, and supports Norwood Football Club in the local competion.
+Marshall grew up a supporter of the Port Adelaide Football Club, and supports Norwood Football Club in the local competition.